 The Property Tax Rollback and Homestead Exemptions are forms of property tax relief.
-Every residential & agricultural property taxpayer receives the nonbusiness credit.
-Individuals 65 years of age and older and the permanently disabled are eligible to receive Homestead Exemptions (reduction in real estate taxes) regardless of their income.
+Every residential & agricultural property taxpayer receives the non-business credit.
+Individuals 65 years of age and older and the permanently disabled are eligible to receive Homestead Exemptions (reduction in real estate taxes).
+For Homestead Exemption, your total income cannot exceed the amount set by law.
 The Auditor's office also administers the owner's occupancy Tax Reduction Law passed in 1979 for residential and agricultural property owners.